Gravitational Wave Signatures from Periodic Orbits around a non-commutative inspired black hole surrounded by

 By introducing a minimal length scale through the smearing of matter distributions, the model inspired by noncommutative geometry sheds light on the nature of gravity.
 In this framework, spacetime coordinates are treated as noncommuting operators satisfying the relation

 where $\theta_{ab}$ is a $4 \times 4$ antisymmetric matrix that defines the fundamental discretisation scale of spacetime.
+This $4 \times 4$ antisymmetric matrix has $6$ independent components (similar to an electromagnetic field tensor).
+To replace it by a single scalar noncommutativity scale, we need a Lorentz-invariant quantity.
+The natural invariant of an antisymmetric 2-form is defined as $\theta_{ab} \theta^{ab}$, which is represented by $\Theta$ in this paper.
 This noncommutativity leads to a generalised uncertainty principle (GUP)

 indicating that spacetime points cannot be localized with arbitrary precision.
 This framework refines semiclassical gravity by incorporating noncommutative effects that are expected to appear in a quantum theory of gravity.
-Nicolini \textit{et al.} \cite{Nicolini:2005vd} first realized this idea by constructing a noncommutative geometry--inspired Schwarzschild black hole as an exact solution of Einstein's equations with a static, spherically symmetric, Gaussian-smeared matter source. equations for the static, spherically symmetric, Gaussian-smeared matter source.
+Nicolini \textit{et al.} \cite{Nicolini:2005vd} first realized this idea by constructing a noncommutative geometry--inspired Schwarzschild black hole as an exact solution of Einstein's equations with a static, spherically symmetric, Gaussian-smeared matter source.

 The uncertainty relation indicates that spacetime cannot be sharply defined, leading to an intrinsic fuzziness Hamil~\citep{Hamil:2024ppj}.
 The noncommutative parameter $\Theta$, a small positive constant, measures this fuzziness and sets the scale of the minimal length.
-Different smeared mass distributions have been discussed in the literature~\citep{Giri:2006rc, Anacleto:2019tdj, Nicolini:2005gy, Kumar:2017hgs, Ghosh:2017odw, Ghosh:2020cob}.
+Different smeared mass distributions have been discussed in the literature~\citep{Giri:2006rc, Anacleto:2019tdj, Nicolini:2005gy, Kumar:2017hgs, Ghosh:2017odw, Ghosh:2020cob, AraujoFilho:2025rwr, AraujoFilho:2025jcu, Filho:2024zxx}.
 In the present work, we follow the form proposed by Anacleto \textit{et al.}~\citep{Anacleto:2019tdj}:

 The corresponding mass function is obtained as

 For small values of $\Theta$, the first-order correction to the mass function can be written as